FedericoQuartieri/ETHQuantumHackaton/README.md

+# Quantum Icing
+To run our compiler, look in the `src/compiler.py` file.

 General directions on the challenge statement can be found in the challenge .pdf file.
 Follow below for extra relevant information.

 ## Installing Bloqade and other packages